 The Child Health Task Force is an evolution of the Integrated Community Case Management (iCCM) Task Force.
 The iCCM Task Force was established in 2010 to advance the state of community-based treatment for three major childhood killers—diarrhea, pneumonia, and malaria.
 As iCCM programs expanded, the iCCM Task Force provided a coordination mechanism for global experts and a forum to build consensus on tools and materials created to support implementation of iCCM across countries.
 At the close of the Millennium Development Goals in 2015, the iCCM Task Force had advocated for favorable iCCM policies in many countries and promoted harmonized iCCM tools and approaches, made state-of-the-art tools for implementation available to its members and the child health community, and enabled stakeholders to have a unified voice when advocating for evidence-based iCCM policies and practices.

 The changing global child health landscape prompted the shift from iCCM to a broader child health mandate for the Task Force.
 At the program level, as iCCM expanded from NGO-led small scale, to government-led national scale programs, experts recognized that increasingly, success depended on imbedding iCCM and community health workers in the health system with strong linkages to primary care facilities.
 Further, the recommendations of the USAID-funded Maternal and Child Survival Program’s (MCSP) “Mapping Global Leadership in Child Health” study; the World Health Organization (WHO)-led “Strategic Review of Options for the Future Building on Lessons Learnt from Integrated Management of Neonatal and Childhood Illness (IMNCI)”; and the 2017 WHO “Child Health Moment of Reflection” meeting in Florence, Italy enforced the need for a broader mandate of the Task Force in the Sustainable Development Goals (SDG) era.
-Thus, the Child Health Task Force was created in November 2017 to contribute to achieving the ambitious child mortality reduction to 25 deaths per 1,000 live births, or below, by 2030.
+Thus, the Child Health Task Force was created in November 2017 to contribute to achieving the ambitious goal of reducing child mortality to 25 deaths per 1,000 live births, or below, by 2030.

 The Steering Committee provides support, guidance, and oversight to the Child Health Task Force.
 Its roles and responsibilities include: setting the agenda of the Child Health Task Force in consultation with members; promoting the agenda and results of the Child Health Task Force to stakeholders and potential funders; interpreting Secretariat progress and other reports and findings from reviews; and, reviewing resource mobilization for Child Health Task Force activities.